In most burns, the most important step is to cool the skin quickly so that the deeper layers do not continue to burn and cause injury.

 - Seek medical attention if the blister is too big.

-This burn is more frequent when the heat source is in contact with the skin for longer, such as when you spill hot water on your clothes or hold something warm for a long time, for example.
+This burn is more frequent when the heat source is in contact with the skin for a longer period of time, such as when you spill hot water on your clothes or hold something warm for a long time, for example.

 What to do in 3rd degree burns

-3rd degree burn are serious and can be life-threatening as the deeper layers of the skin are affected, including nerves, blood vessels and muscles.
+3rd degree burns are the most serious and can be life-threatening as the deeper layers of the skin are affected, including nerves, blood vessels and muscles.
 Therefore, in this case it is recommended that you:

 - Immediately call an ambulance by calling 911 (US) or 999 (UK) or take the person to the hospital quickly;